 - i.
 Variation (Non-Uniformity), there is no two units of outputs alike. - ii.
 The production and use of products and services are most economical when uniform quality products are produced.

-The higher the quality level of a product, the higher is cost to manufacture it particularly work awarded by government agencies, quality control issues are among the top reasons for not renewing a contract.
+The higher the quality level of a product, the higher is cost to manufacture it

 The quality of the outputs is at risk if any of these three aspects is deficient in any way.